HcySunYang/template-ts/README.md

 - pre-commit hook & lint-staged
 - format on save when using vscode(`prettier`)
 - integrate github action(only work on the `main` branch)

+## TODO

+- add a script for releasing